-All riders shall wear a full-face helmet with face shield, which shall meet Snell Foundation M2005 or later specifications.
+All riders shall wear a full-face helmet with face shield, which shall meet Snell Foundation M2005 or later specifications or European ECE 22.05 or E 22.05, 2010 or newer.
 No open face helmets will be allowed.
 Helmets will be visually inspected at least once each year.
 Helmets shall be undamaged, unmodified and in serviceable condition.
 Eyeglasses worn under the helmet shall be shatterproof.
 Riders shall demonstrate proper helmet fit and "roll-off" resistance.
 Helmets for motorcycle streamliners shall comply with section 3.A.2.